APS Careers | Career navigator

 • Follow up - After your interview, always follow up with a thank you note to the individual who interviewed you within a few days of the interview.
 Not only is this an important courtesy, it creates another point of contact between you and the interviewers.

-• Reach Out for Feedback - If you don't receive an offer, reach out to the recruiters at the company to ask for feedback on what might have made you a stronger candidate for the position.
+• Reach out for feedback - If you don't receive an offer, reach out to the recruiters at the company to ask for feedback on what might have made you a stronger candidate for the position.

 It can seem like a daunting task, but you will receive a tremendous return on your investment in the form of a career that aligns with your skills and abilities, and which provides the benefits and salary that are important to your happiness and well-being.